bahaidev/textbrowser/README.md

 The syntax used in the code currently only works in a modern browser and to date has only been tested in Chrome.

+## Features / Design Goals

+The following are user-facing features/goals:

+-  Have the interface be fully internationalized (i18n) to support translation into other languages and well localized (l10n) into such languages, including for right-to-left languages.
+Internationalization even optionally applies to parameter names, though this functionality (and some other i18n features in general are not thoroughly tested at present).
+-  Allow texts to be grouped on a work selection page with separate introductory messages for each work.
+-  Allow browsing by a range of verses
+-  Allow browsing by alternate mechanisms (e.g., by different ordering schemes on the same text)
+-  Allow precise and canonical pointing to a specific row or even cell within a work (designation of anchors) by graphical means (without the user needing to dig through HTML).
+-  Provide enumerated choices as pull-downs and numeric choices within numerically-aware input fields (including for max and min values).
+-  Ability to selectively disable any column
+-  Ability to reorder (and even repeat) columns
+-  In addition to parallel text functionality where different translations, commentaries, etc. are assigned their own separate columns in the results table, allow users to designate that any field have any other field(s) repeating within its cell (i.e., interlinear as opposed to parallel display).
+Also provides a styling option on whether to repeat column names and the option to style them (currently, the administrator can also choose exactly how to separate these within cells from one another, but we hope to provide user-facing preselected choices in the future).
+-  Allow categorization of content by language so that users can quickly enable only such content languages in which they are interested
+-  Allow user to not only bookmark/share links of the results page but even of a particular view of the work page.
+-  Allow column-specific styling
+-  Allow generic page styling of text, as form controls or CSS for experienced users
+-  Allow fine-grained control of the table display beyond border styling (e.g., whether to show a caption summarizing the work/selection, whether to show a header and if so, whether it should be fixed and/or styled, or or whether the "table" is even an HTML table or instead HTML `<div>`'s, etc.--JSON export is hoped for the future).
+-  Ease of navigation within a site (as via breadcrumbs) and accessibility (e.g., for the visually impaired) is also desired, but we are hoping for expertise to provide a review and ideally assistance.
+We do have some code begun internally.

+The following are administrator-facing features/goals:

+-  Allow most functionality to work for administrators out of the box via a declarative style (via well-used and readable JSON files) without need for custom scripting.
+-  Allow for translations within separate locale files
+-  Allows for easy conversion of table structures (e.g., SQL, JSON) into our simple JSON array format
+-  Allow for standard means (as with our use of JSON Schema) to designate type information that can be used by the program for automated display as well as optimization.
+Where a standard means does not exist, we provide a declarative meta-data file to house this information.
+-  It is a goal for us to support plug-ins for extensibility, including declarative specification without need for scripting, but such support is currently lacking (though some work internally has begun).
+-  It is a goal for us to support declarative means for indicating site hierarchy and navigation.
+This is not implemented, but we do have some code begun internally.

+The following are developer-facing features/goals:

+-  Strong separation of concerns, with "design logic" separate from "business logic".
+We are using [Jamilih](https://github.com/brettz9/jamilih)-based templating to allow for templating functions in Vanilla JavaScript (as well as avoiding ugly, angular HTML almost entirely!).
+While the results display for users leverages CSS classes, we still need to remove some inline styling for better structural (HTML) vs. styling (CSS) separation.
+-  We aim to leverage modern syntax, especially JavaScript, allowing derivative projects to polyfill if they wish to support older browsers.
+    Besides aiming for better forward-compatibility, this allows us to use standard, well-known patterns, as well as more readable, succinct code.
+-  We hope for good test-driven development, but currently this is limited to schema validation.
+We are still in need of a choice of UI testing framework and tests (as well as for unit tests).

 ## Installation

 The repository is intended to be used as a